-- · Identify further opportunities for intensified residential and business development focused in and around the town centres of Rangiora and Kaiapoi - Make best use of existing Business 1 zoned land in the main centres of Rangiora and Kaiapoi - · Consider an area for the expansion of the Rangiora town centre to the east/northeast, including large format retailing - Commence a review of the Rangiora Town Centre Strategy in 2018/19 - Complete in 2018 a review of the 2011 Kaiapoi Town Centre Plan, and confirm an implementation plan for this and the mixed use Business Area adjoining the town centre - Consider provision for large format retailing in or adjacent to Woodend and Kaiapoi - Confirm the Woodend/Pegasus Key Activity Centre at a location within the business area at North Woodend (Ravenswood) - Continue to support the centres of Woodend, Pegasus and Oxford - Continue to monitor progress made against the Oxford Town Centre Strategy
+- Identify further opportunities for intensified residential and business development focused in and around the town centres of Rangiora and Kaiapoi - Make best use of existing Business 1 zoned land in the main centres of Rangiora and Kaiapoi - Consider an area for the expansion of the Rangiora town centre to the east/northeast, including large format retailing - Commence a review of the Rangiora Town Centre Strategy in 2018/19 - Complete in 2018 a review of the 2011 Kaiapoi Town Centre Plan, and confirm an implementation plan for this and the Mixed Use Business Areas adjoining the town centre - Consider provision for large format retailing in or adjacent to Woodend and Kaiapoi - Confirm the Woodend/Pegasus Key Activity Centre at a location within the business area at North Woodend (Ravenswood) through the District Plan Review if good town centre outcomes are able to be achieved - Undertake a strategic planning process to consider the provision of community facilities in North Woodend - Develop an approach to confirm the future form and function of the existing Woodend town centre - Continue to support the centres of Woodend, Pegasus and Oxford - Continue to monitor progress made against the Oxford Town Centre Strategy

 The District currently contains a number of centres of differing size and function.
 These include the Key Activity Centres (KACs) of Rangiora and Kaiapoi as well as the Oxford and Woodend town centres.
 KACs are commercial centres identified as focal points for employment, community activities and the transport network that are suitable for intensive mixed-used development, as required to be identified by the CRPS.
 More generally, town centres should be vibrant, economically well-functioning, attractive, portray their unique character and values, be accessible and pedestrian-friendly with good parking, and be well connected to public transport and cycleways.
+Both the Rangiora and Kaiapoi town centres suffered from the effects of the

-Both the Rangiora and Kaiapoi town centres suffered from the effects of the Canterbury earthquakes and have seen extensive (re)development with a combination of Council and private development projects progressing under frameworks put in place by town centre strategies.
+Canterbury earthquakes and have seen extensive (re)development with a combination of Council and private development projects progressing under frameworks put in place by town centre strategies.
 Many of the key actions within these strategies are now completed, providing the opportunity to reassess the District's centres' roles and function, as does the Waimakariri Residential Red Zone Recovery Plan which identifies approximately nine hectares of land adjoining the existing Kaiapoi town centre for future mixed use business activity.
 For Woodend/Pegasus, opportunities for further development appear constrained in the existing Woodend centre while some progress is occurring at North Woodend (Ravenswood) and Pegasus centres.